New York City To Implement ‘Stay Safe And Stay Open’ Initiative, Doubling Testing For COVID-19 In Schools – Gadget Clock

 Mayor Bill de Blasio said he’s working closely with Mayor-elect Eric Adams to ensure a seamless transition, with the safety of children as a top priority.

-“Schools needs to be open, and so we are moving every day to make sure they’re safe,” de Blasio said.
+“Schools needs to be open, and so we are moving every day to make sure our schools remain safe,” de Blasio said.

 Just as Adams takes the baton starting Jan.
 3, the city will double the amount of PCR testing per week in each school, from 40,000 to 80,000, a move that will also include teachers and staff.